Elpastore/alx-system_engineering-devops/0x02-shell_redirections/README.md

 				       One file name per line
 				       The listing should end with a new line
 				       You are not allowed to use basename, grep, egrep, fgrep or rgrep
+16-whatsnext:			-Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.